segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### IDFA

 Some destinations, particularly mobile attribution tools (e.g. Kochava), require the IDFA (identifier for advertisers).
 The IDFA shows up in Segment calls in the debugger under `context.device.advertisingId`.
-In order for this value to be captured by the Segment SDK, ensure that you include the [iAd framework](https://developer.apple.com/reference/iad).
+In order for this value to be captured by the Segment SDK, ensure that you include the [AdSupport framework](https://developer.apple.com/reference/adsupport).

 Once you enable this, you will see the `context.device.advertisingId` populate and the `context.device.adTrackingEnabled` flag set to `true`.